Name: Kenn Jacobsen

 Has been working with Umbraco: For about a decade

-Kenn shares here how he goes about contributing to the Umbraco project in a set of answers covering:
+Kenn shares here how he goes about contributing to the Umbraco project.

 What type of contributions to the Umbraco project are you involved in?